 For many years, Gateway Island, lying between Albury and Wodonga was considered an eyesore.
 A master plan developed by the City of Wodonga has created opportunities for a range of visitor experiences.

 Initial work was undertaken by Community Service Order participants from both Victoria and New South Wales, working in partnership with parklands.
 This work involved the clearing of willows, blackberries and a significant volume of other weeds such as False Acacia (Robinia psuedoacacia) from the banks of the Murray River, which were replaced by indigenous plants.

 The Rotary Club of Albury North assisted in the development of a wetland education trail.
 The bird hides were relocated, a floating pontoon bridge constructed, tracks formed and the area revegetated.

 Hume Bank staff, families and friends have been incrementally revegetating the cleared floodplain over the past decade, creating diverse habitat for native fauna such as the threatened Squirrel Glider and Phascogales.

-The Gateway Island Parklands will form part of the whole Gateway Island redevelopment.
-Located at the centre of the two cities,with access to the Murray River this parkland will become a major recreational asset.
+The Gateway Island Parklands are an important part of the whole Gateway Island redevelopment.
+Located at the centre of the two cities,with access to the Murray River this parkland have become a major recreational asset.